 I don’t have a lot to say about anything.
 The blogosphere is already vast and wonderful so I try not to waste anyone’s time.
-I decided to sunset a couple older posts where I engage with some subjects and persons in a way that doesn’t quite feel right.
-From what’s listed: I’ve changed my mind on some of these, others are embarrassingly underdeveloped, and there’s maybe four that I’d say I still enjoy reading.
+I’ve sunset a couple older posts where I engage with some subjects and/or persons in ways that don’t quite feel right.
+From what’s listed here: I’ve changed my mind on some of these, others are embarrassingly underdeveloped or wrong, and there’s maybe four that I’d say I still enjoy reading.

 - A Species of General Disapproval